JuliaReach/LazySets.jl/docs/src/man/parallel_approximations.md

 ```

 The set `Y(n)` is parametric in the system's dimension `n`, to facilitate
 benchmarking.
-We will explore the increase in the computational cost by increasing
+We will explore the computational cost as the dimension `n` increases,
-the dimension `n`, and compare the sequential algorithm with the parallel algorithm.
+and compare the sequential algorithm with the parallel algorithm.

 Given the lazy set `Y(n)`, we want to calculate the symmetric interval hull, which
 corresponds to finding the smallest `n`-dimensional hyperrectangle that contains